mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 #### Fill out the rest of the form

 - Fill out a display name for your cloud provider that you can reference later.
-- Fill out Client ID with the `APP_ID`
+- Fill out Client ID with the `APP_ID`.
-- Fill out Client Secret with the `PASSWORD`
+- Fill out Client Secret with the `PASSWORD`.
-- Fill out Tenant ID with the `TENANT`
+- Fill out Tenant ID with the `TENANT`.
-- Fill out Subscription ID with the `SUBSCRIPTION_ID`
+- Fill out Subscription ID with the `SUBSCRIPTION_ID`.
 - Click Verify and Save to verify that the credentials are valid and to save your provider.

 ![Azure Cloud Provider Form with values](/ksphere/kommander/img/Azure-Cloud-provider-with-values.png)